benjguin/data-related-sample-code-2017/README.md

 # data-related-sample-code-2017

-This repo contains data related sample code, written in 2017.
+This repo contains data related sample code, written or gathered in 2017.

 Additional data related sample code where I contributed are available at the following locations:
 - <https://github.com/boontadata/boontadata-streams>